 Rest and sleep in the Nursery

-All of our children in the Nursery room have their own individual cot across three cot rooms.
-This allows the children to feel safe and secure with a sense of belonging.
-Each child’s individual sleep pattern is followed based on our intimate knowledge of the children’s routines.
-Through primary caring the children are able to have soothing and calming rest and sleep times.
-Sleeping children are checked on by Educators in 15 minute intervals.
-Sheets are supplied in the Nursery room and families are asked to provide bedding appropriate for the weather and in accordance with the SIDS and Kids recommendations for safe sleeping.
+Through sensitive caring we are able to have soothing and calming rest and sleep times for the babies.
+Sheets are supplied and washed on a daily basis.
+Families are asked to provide bedding appropriate for the weather and in accordance with the SIDS and Kids recommendations for safe sleeping.
 Sleeping bags are often used for the children in the Nursery as it helps to provide an extra sense of security and comfort.
+Sleeping children are checked by educators every 15minutes which is recorded on our app. for parents to view.
+All educators in the under two years age groups have undertaken our Sleep Smart and Nourish Baby program and this program is also offered to families free of charge.

 You can find more information about safe sleeping here:

 Rest and sleep in the outdoors

-At Woden Early Childhood Centre the children from the Toddler Room, Intro Room and the Pre-School Room all sleep outside under our beautiful verandah, we have been doing this since late 2014.
+At Woden Early Childhood Centre the children from the Toddler, Intro and the Pre-School Room all sleep outside under our beautiful verandah, we have been doing this since late 2014.
 We have sun blinds that shelter the space from the hot sun and winds.
 Soft music fills the air as children rest or drift off to sleep.

 The Toddler and Intro children sleep or rest on stretcher beds, while the Pre-School children sleep or rest on mats.
-The Centre supplies sheets and families are asked to provide bedding appropriate to the weather and age of their child.
+The Centre supplies sheets which are washed regularly and families are asked to provide bedding appropriate to the weather and age of their child.